 Scholarly & Research Activity

 Liz has been active in state, regional, and national music therapy organizations in every state she has lived in.
 She is a former president of the Virginia Music Therapy Association and has been a member or co-chairperson of state task forces for recognition of the music therapy profession in Virginia, Mississippi, and now South Carolina.
 She has presented at multiple local, regional, national, and international conferences about her clinical experience, including the use of song discussion techniques to promote psychiatric symptom management, building resume and interview skills for music therapy students and professionals, and her current research on therapeutic presence in music therapy.
-She serves on the American Music Therapy Association (AMTA) Clinical Practice Networking Committee and the Association for Music and Imagery Ethics Committee, and is currently the secretary for the Southeastern Region of AMTA.
+Liz is currently the President-Elect for the Southeastern Region-American Music Therapy Association (SER-AMTA) for 2023-25 and was the Secretary in 2021-23.